amanpandey1729/oracle-dba-scripts/README.md

-# oracle-dba-scripts

 # Oracle DBA Scripts Repository

-Welcome to the **Oracle DBA Scripts Repository**! 🎉
+## Welcome to the **Oracle DBA Scripts Repository**! 🎉
-### This repository is a comprehensive collection of SQL scripts designed to aid Oracle Database Administrators of all levels—from beginners to seasoned professionals—in managing and monitoring Oracle databases effectively.
+#### This repository is a comprehensive collection of SQL scripts designed to aid Oracle Database Administrators of all levels—from beginners to seasoned professionals—in managing and monitoring Oracle databases effectively.

 ## 📜 Overview
-This repository contains a variety of scripts organized into folders by specific DBA functions, including **monitoring**, **performance tuning**, **security**, **backup and recovery**, **tablespace management**, and more.
+#### This repository contains a variety of scripts organized into folders by specific DBA functions, including **monitoring**, **performance tuning**, **security**, **backup and recovery**, **tablespace management**, and more.
 Each script is crafted to help you perform routine checks, troubleshoot issues, optimize performance, and maintain the overall health of your Oracle database environments.

-Whether you're an entry-level DBA just starting or a lead DBA managing complex database architectures, you’ll find scripts here to make your day-to-day tasks smoother and more efficient.
+#### Whether you're an entry-level DBA just starting or a lead DBA managing complex database architectures, you’ll find scripts here to make your day-to-day tasks smoother and more efficient.

 ## 🗂 Directory Structure
-Here’s a quick look at the main folders in this repository:
+#### Here’s a quick look at the main folders in this repository:

 - **Monitoring**: Essential scripts to monitor database health, sessions, and resource usage.
 - **Performance_Tuning**: Scripts focused on analyzing and improving database performance.